wingadium1/Cpp-to-Kotlin-porting-playbook/README.md

 The goal of this playbook is to provide a structured and repeatable process for porting C++ libraries to Kotlin, ensuring correctness and maintaining a high degree of fidelity to the original implementation.
 The process relies on:

 1.  **Lossless Semantic Trees (LSTs)**: We generate a detailed, lossless representation of the C++ source code.
 This provides a structured, machine-readable format that is easier to work with than raw source text.
-2.  **Accuracy-Checking Framework**: A testing harness that compares the output of the original C++ code and the ported Kotlin code to ensure they are functionally identical.
+2.  **Accuracy-Checking Framework**: Primarily LST-based structural comparison to ensure the converted Kotlin source mirrors the C++ structure; optionally, a runtime comparator can be used to confirm behavioral parity.
 3.  **Porting Template**: A template repository that can be used to quickly bootstrap a new porting project.

 ## Directory Structure